marcossilvestrini/terraform-protheus/README.md

 Project for provisioning ERP Protheus development environment for code, build and test.
 >This projetc use VMWare VSphere ESXi bare-metal Hypervisor \
 >This project use Oracle Linux 8 for provisioning environment \
+>This project use Windos Server 2019 for provisioning environment \
 >This project user Jinja Templates for configure environment \
 >Pay attention to **download the artifacts** to not have problems in provisioning